 Dr Sonia Anand has published a paper on gestational diabetes risk in South Asian women in Ontario.
 In the START prospective cohort, 36.3% of women had gestational diabetes.
 Factors that were associated with gestational diabetes included maternal age, family history of diabetes, prepregnancy weight, and diet quality.
 The modifiable risk factors (prepregnancy weight/BMI and diet) accounted for 37% of the population attributable risk of gestational diabetes.
 McMaster also featured this paper in its news.

 We had the pleasure of having Dr John Ioannidis here as the fifth annual Chanchlani Global Health Research Award Lecturer on February 6.
 While here, he presented his thoughts on currently used study methodologies, and their merits or dangers.
-If you were unable to see this lecture in person, you may view it below:

 It is with our deepest regrets that we learn of the passing of Hans Rosling.
 We had the pleasure of having him here as the second annual Chanchlani Global Health lecturer and award winner in 2014, and all valued the opportunity to meet him.
 We will miss his data-driven insights into global health.
 Here is an obituary from the Guardian.